-The deadline to plead or move in responserespond to a pleading (as the term pleading is defined by Federal Bankruptcy Rule 7007) in an adversary proceeding may be extended for a period of up to thirty (30) days by stipulation of the parties docketed with the courtCourt or, for a longer period of time, by order of the court.
+The deadline to plead or move in responserespond to a pleading (as the term pleading is defined by Federal Bankruptcy Rule 7007) in an adversary proceeding may be extended for a period of up to thirty (30) days by stipulation of the parties docketed with the court or, for a longer period of time, by order of the court.
 Court.
-Any deadline extended pursuant to this section shallRule does not affect any other deadlines set forth in any scheduling order entered by the courtCourt.
+Any deadline extended pursuant to this section shall Rule does not affect any other deadlines set forth in any scheduling order entered by the court Court.

-RULE 7012-3 MOTION TO DISMISS AN ADVERSARY PROCEEDING AGAINST A PARTY WITHOUT COUNSELNOT REPRESENTED BY AN ATTORNEY is without counsel shall contain anot represented by an attorney must attach as a cover sheet to such motion a separate notice in substantially the following form:
+RULE 7012-3 MOTION TO DISMISS AN ADVERSARY PROCEEDING AGAINST A PARTY WITHOUT COUNSELNOT REPRESENTED BY AN ATTORNEY

-Any motion seeking dismissal of an adversary proceeding in which the non-moving party
+Any motion seeking dismissal of an adversary proceeding in which the non-moving party is without counsel shall contain anot represented by an attorney must attach as a cover sheet to such motion a separate notice in substantially the following form: